kitdouble/R-scales/README.md

 **data**: The name of the dataframe
 **prefix**: The shared prefix for the scale e.g. "Q1_" or "Neur".
 **key**: Scoring key for all items in all subscales in order of column index.
 Numbers refer to different subscales and negative values are reverse scored e.g. c(1,-1,2,2,3,3) will score 3 subscales with the second item of the first subscale reverse scored.
-**rev.score.max**: A numerical value which is the reverse scored items are subtracted, typically the maximum response on the scale.
+**rev.score.max**: A numerical value which is the reverse scored items are subtracted.
+Defaults to the maximum response on the scale + 1.
 **fun**: Two values are possible "mean" will take the average of the items and "sum" will take the sum.
 **names**: A list of the subscales column names.
 Should correspond to the numerical value given to a subscale e.g. the first name should correspond to the 1 value in the key.
 **ignore.na**: Should missing values be ignored or should they return an NA for the subscale in which they appear.